Roman Weidenfeller: International career

+From 1999 until 2001, Roman Weidenfeller competed in three matches for the national under-21 team of Germany.

+In 2005, he was part of the B-national team of Germany for which he kept his goal once, also known as Team 2006, as it was the development team for the 2006 FIFA World Cup on homesoil.
+Nonetheless he would not become part of Jürgen Klinsmann's final World Cup squad.

-In November 2013, Weidenfeller was called up to the German national squad for his first time for the friendlies against Italy and England.
+In November 2013, Weidenfeller was called up to the Germany national squad for his first time for the friendlies against Italy and England.
 He received his first cap when he started against England at the Wembley Stadium on 19 November 2013, making him the oldest ever German goalkeeper débutant.
 He then appeared for the game against Cameroon, where the game ended tied at 2–2.
 He made his third appearance in the next game against Armenia where Germany won 6–1.
 Both games were international friendlies.

 He was nominated as a reserve keeper behind Manuel Neuer for the 2014 FIFA World Cup in Brazil, where the German team won the title a fourth time, but Weidenfeller wasn't used in any match.
-Weidenfeller made his first appearance for the German national team in a competitive match against Gibraltar during the UEFA Euro 2016 qualifying in June 2015.
+Weidenfeller made his first appearance in the Germany national team in a competitive match against Gibraltar during the UEFA Euro 2016 qualifying in June 2015.
 His international farewell came with this match after winning five caps in total.